tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

 ## Overview

-In this building block, you will discover how to create and configure a simple and robust VM instance in [Google Cloud](https://cloud.google.com/?hl=en), designed to overcome power constraints limitations.
+In this building block, you will discover how to create and configure a simple and robust VM instance in [Google Cloud](https://cloud.google.com/?hl=en), designed to overcome power constraints.
 Say goodbye to obstacles and embrace seamless computing!

 After going through this guide, you'll get more familiar with:

 - Establishing a VM instance in Google Cloud with optimized configurations.
-- Using [Docker](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/docker/) for a reproducible environment.
+- The usefulness of [Docker](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/docker/) in combination with cloud virtual machines.
-- NVIDIA drivers in order to access GPUs power.
+- NVIDIA drivers to access GPU power.

 ## Initialize a new instance

 ### Create a Google Cloud account

-First of all, we will need to have a Google Cloud account and a project created in order to create an instance.
+First of all, we will need to have a Google Cloud account and a project created to create a **virtual machine instance**.
 After this is done, we can go to the welcome page and click on **"Create a VM"**.

 <p align = "center">
 <img src = "../img/welcome1.png" width="600" style="border:1px solid black;">